HarrisonLeon/CodenameCombo/README.md

 ## About

 An arcade-style beat-em'-up where the player falls through the sky, defeating enemies with devastating combos and special moves!
 Build up your ultimate bar to unleash a crushing finisher!
-Keep up the combos without getting hurt to grow your score mulitplier and get ridiculously high scores!
+Keep up the combos without getting hurt to grow your score multiplier and get ridiculously high scores!

 *See YouTube trailer [**here**](https://youtu.be/IdyVIlQVsmw)*